35 Examples of Personal Goals You Need to Set (Updated 2023)

 Manage stress better

 Stress is a life sucker.
-If you are easily stressed out at work or while you’re working from home, why not learn some stress management techniques?
+If you are easily stressed out at work or while working from home, why not learn stress management techniques?
 Deep breathing is a really good one!

 You might really enjoy this article from WebMD on stress management techniques.